AI Atlas

 • Recommendation systems (user/item similarity)

-• Using embeddings as input features for classification
+• Using embeddings as features for classification

 When not to use

-• Exact string matches (slug, ID, username)
+• Exact string matching (slug, ID, username)

 • Structured queries (WHERE created_at > X)

-• When decisions must be explainable
+• When decisions must be strictly explainable

 Common pitfalls